MicrosoftDocs/partner-center-pr.pt-br/partner-center/azure-ri-server-subscriptions.md

 - SUSE Linux
 - Red Hat Enterprise Linux
-- Azure Red Hat OpenShift
+- Red Hat OpenShift no Azure

 #### <a name="isv-annual-subscriptions"></a>Assinaturas anuais do ISV

-- Solução do Azure VMware por CloudSimple
+- Solução VMware no Azure pela CloudSimple

 ## <a name="getting-started"></a>Introdução